-If you own a Pit Bull, you know there are an unbelievable number of rumors and myths surrounding the breed.
-If you don’t own a Pit Bull, you probably believe the rumors and myths.
+If you share your life with a Pit Bull, you know there are an unbelievable number of rumors and myths surrounding the breed.
+If you’ve never actually spent any time with a Pit Bull, you probably believe the rumors and myths.

-Before a Pit Bull came into my life, I, too, believed them.
-I wouldn’t necessarily say that I was scared of Pit Bulls, but I certainly didn’t feel comfortable around them.
+Before a Pit Bull came into my life, I, too, believed the myths.
+I wouldn’t necessarily say that I was afraid of Pit Bulls, but I certainly didn’t feel comfortable around them.
 But then I did some research and learned from my own experience.
 Did you know that:

-- In temperament testing, different variations of “Pit Bull Breeds” actually test better than common family pets like Dachshunds, Collies, Golden Retrievers, and Cocker Spaniels.
+- In temperament testing, different variations of “Pit Bull Breeds” actually test better than common “family dog” breeds like Dachshunds, Collies, Golden Retrievers, and Cocker Spaniels.